grafana/tracing-workshop-breakout/breakout-2-instrumenting-code.md

     Your home directory includes a few things:

-   * Manifests for deploying both applications and a Grafana Agent instance to a k8s cluster, as well as shell scripts to automate this for you.
+   * Manifests for deploying both applications and a Grafana Alloy instance to a k8s cluster, as well as shell scripts to automate this for you.
    * Source code for a small application that consists of a HTTP server that talks to a Postgres Database, as well as a service that makes HTTP `GET`/`POST`/`DELETE` requests to the HTTP server.

    As mentioned in the workshop presentation, there are a couple of ways to instrument your source code to start receiving traces from them.
 The first is that of manually instrumenting code, where a developer decides what they want to trace, and which code to create spans for.